-“I don’t know, that is what I heard someone say.
+“I don’t know, that’s what I heard someone say.
 But I guess it means she doesn’t have nice things; did you see her shoes?”
 Joey said, laughing as someone came behind him and tagging him ‘it,’ then he ran off.

-When she got home, Melissa asked her mom, “Momma, what does poor mean?”
+When she got home, Melissa asked her mom, “Mommy, what does poor mean?”

-“Poor means that you don’t have enough money,” explained mom.
+“Poor can mean you don’t have enough money,” her mom explained.
 “Why do you ask?”

-“Joey says that Jenna is poor and that I should not be her friend.”
+“Joey says that Jenna is poor and that I shouldn’t be her friend.”

 “That is what I told him.
 Jenna’s clothes are not new, and she has old shoes.
 One has a hole in it, and I could see she was wearing bright pink socks today.”

-“Well, just because someone does not have nice things, does not mean you cannot be their friend,” said mom.
+“Well, just because someone doesn’t have nice things, doesn’t mean you can’t be their friend,” mom said.

-“I know momma.
-I just wish there was something I could do for her,” said Melissa.
+“I know mommy.
+I just wish there was something I could do for her,” Melissa said.